-Between the CK website getting 70 backlinks and the JFTHQ website getting 20 backlinks, I was able to hit 90 total back links for the month of December.
+Between Website 5 getting 70 backlinks and Website 3 getting 20 backlinks, I was able to hit 90 total back links for the month of December.
 I’m astonished that I was able to hit this number and I figure that things are definitely going to slow down in January, but hopefully not!

 Plan Next Year Goals and Revisit 2017 goals (SUCCESS)

 This goal was a gimme for the month but it’s something that I wanted to make sure that I did.
 Now that I’ve gone through this income report and written everything down, I have something to strive for in the year of 2018.

 I do want to say one thing before I move on to my January goals.
 Without writing these income reports every single month, I don’t think that I’d have the same focus that I do and my business wouldn’t be reviewed as often as it should be.